 Why follow it?

-The traditional Mediterranean diet has long been recognised as a model for a healthy lifestyle.
+The traditional Mediterranean diet has long been recognized as a model for a healthy lifestyle.
 It has been linked to a lower incidence of cardiovascular ailments as it is low in saturated fats.
 The higher usage of olive oil, which is rich in anti-oxidants, leads to lower cholesterol levels.

 Intake of red meats is limited and these are instead replaced with fish and poultry.
-The diet is also associated with lower risk of certain types of cancer, type 2 diabetes, dementia and Alzheimer's disease.
+The diet is also associated with a lower risk of certain types of cancer, type 2 diabetes, dementia, and Alzheimer's disease.
 It also can help in weight loss and may lead to a longer lifespan.
 Of course, these health benefits are not just due to the diet.
 People who live along the Mediterranean also tend to lead a more relaxed lifestyle, take leisurely meals and engage in moderate exercise.

 A Lifestyle Change